 I have never had a problem with medications in general, and in my work as a nurse I've seen how much good they can do.
 Despite that, I've gone off the meds I take for depression a few times, and that's what this post is about.
 My first episode of depression was in 2007.
 I … Continue reading My experiences of going off meds

-I can't think of any other type of health condition that has as polarized a relationship with medication as mental illness.
+I can't think of any other type of health condition that has such polarized relationships with medications as mental illness.
 In some ways, to medicate or not to medicate has become a moral issue, with various involved parties taking a stance based on principle.
 Often this stance is very broad, making sweeping generalizations.
-I … Continue reading Our complicated relationships with medications
+I recently … Continue reading Our Complicated Relationships with Psychiatric Medications

 A recent paper published in the Lancet looked at how effective antidepressants are, and this has been reported on in the media.
 Since media outlets don't necessarily have strong research literacy, let's take a look at what the paper itself has to say.
 My earlier post on research literacy explains some of the terms I'll be using … Continue reading Do antidepressants work?
 What a new meta-analysis says.